wp-plugins/fv-wordpress-flowplayer/readme.txt

 == Upgrade Notice ==

-= 2.1.4 =
+= 2.1.3 =
-* Flowplayer now defaults to using Flash for Internet Explorer 9 and 10 (due to server compatibility issues when bad mime type is set)
+* Flowplayer now defaults to using Flash for Internet Explorer 9 and 10 (due to server compatibility issues when bad mime type is set).

+= 2.0 =
+* Brand new version of Flowplayer!
+HTML5 compatible video player.
+Please check your videos thoroughly.